 One drawback with pellets though is that they not recommended for colder climates.
 This is because after laying the bedding you need to wet the pellets so that they can expand and soften up, in colder climates this isn’t possible because the water can freeze before this process happens.

-As a rule wood pellets are more expensive than wood shavings, this is because of the sterilising and compressing processes that the wood goes through.
+As a rule wood pellets are more expensive than wood shavings, this is because of the sterilizing and compressing processes that the wood goes through.

 Not as popular as shavings or pellets because it doesn’t have the same level of absorbency.
-It’s also much coarse than the other two and as a result could be uncomfortable for some horses, especially older horses.
+It’s also much coarser than the other two and as a result, it could be uncomfortable for some horses, especially older horses.

 Straw is very comfortable for the horse, especially if you use a think layer.
 In the winter you can add an extra layer of straw to help keep your horse warm as well.
 If you have a mare in foal then straw is the perfect choice because it’s very soft and won’t stick to either of them.